 In synchrony, we both stared into each other’s eyes closely.
 We kept moving closer and closer.
 The tension rose and somehow it felt like our minds were one and the same.
 We kissed, for the first time, for the second time.
 My thoughts went silent.
 Our bodies pressed against each other and filled my attention.
 The combination of lust, comfort, and relief from the month-long pent-up anxiety over our connection resulted in supreme warmth.

 I paused our kiss.
 Again, the same thought intruded, “We really are free now.”

 We laid in the sand, held hands, and watched as the night sky shifted and the clouds formed and morphed into different shapes.
 The world was perfect.

 I said, “We should probably get back to the community and join the others for teacher Lalu’s lesson and thank God for our second chance.”

-She nodded and we head back up to the cliffs.
-She went ahead of me.
+She nodded and we headed back up to the cliffs, her ahead of me.

 As we were walking, I saw a single peculiar Zaza flower.
 It was the first time I had seen Zaza since entering this new realm.
 My urge to test the reality of this world pulled me in.
 I approached the flower, picked it, and stared into its subtly glowing petals.
 If I consumed this, would I be hurled out of a dream?
 Was I hallucinating?